 Coordinate Your Contributions with your Financial Plan

 There are other important factors not covered in this article that should be considered, including contribution type (pre-tax, Roth, after-tax) and eligibility for tax-deductible contributions.
-A financial adviser can explain the nuanced rules and various options, and help you to determine how much you should contribute to retirement plans/IRAs based on how they fit in with your retirement goals and your overall financial plan.
+A financial advisor can explain the nuanced rules and various options, and help you to determine how much you should contribute to retirement plans/IRAs based on how they fit in with your retirement goals and your overall financial plan.

 At Modera we want to be sure you’re up to date on all the financial legislation that could affect you.
-If you’d like to discuss your retirement plan contributions with a Modera adviser, please contact us.
+If you’d like to discuss your retirement plan contributions with a Modera advisor, please contact us.

 Modera Wealth Management., LLC is an SEC registered investment adviser with places of business in Massachusetts, New Jersey, Georgia, North Carolina and Florida.
 SEC registration does not imply any level of skill or training.
 Modera may only transact business in those states in which it is registered or qualifies for an exemption or exclusion from registration requirements.

 For additional information about Modera, including its registration status, fees and services and/or a copy of our Form ADV Disclosure Brochure, please contact us or refer to the Investment Adviser Public Disclosure web site (www.adviserinfo.sec.gov).
 A full description of the firm’s business operations and service offerings is contained in our Disclosure Brochure which appears as Part 2A of Form ADV.
 Please read the Disclosure Brochure carefully before you invest or send money.